SinaAlemohammad/sinaalemohammad.github.io/_pages/cv.md

 Education
 ======
--MS/PhD in Electrical and Computer Engineering, Sharif University of Technology, in progress -B.Sc. in Electrical Engineering, Sharif University of Technology, 2014-2019
+- MS/PhD in Electrical and Computer Engineering, Sharif University of Technology, in progress
+- B.Sc. in Electrical Engineering, Sharif University of Technology, 2014-2019

 Publications
 ======